What is Tracker?

 - Page view displays html instructions or student notes.

-- Annotate videos with pencil drawings (colored lines) and labels.
+- Annotate videos with colored line drawings and labels.

 - User preferences: GUI configuration, video engine, default language, font size, more.